AyeAreEm/AyeAreEm/README.md

 # Introduction
 - Software Engineer
 - Taking Computer Science at Griffith University
 - Love all things software.
-From making websites to making programming languages.
-From making desktop games to visualising the mandelbrot set.
+If it involves programming, I'm here for it
 - Trying to branch out into systems programming and hardware

 # Links